 Another metric to look out for is the MERV (Minimum Efficiency Reporting Value), which is touted on filters capable of blocking and trapping tiny airborne particles.

 How do you care for filters and your mask?

-Experts agree that washing your reusable mask, having alternates for when yours needs to be cleaned and disposing of additional filters is the best way to go for keeping your protective equipment, well, protective.
+Experts agree that washing your well-fitting reusable mask, having alternates for when yours needs to be cleaned and disposing of additional filters/disposable masks when you double-up is the best way to go for keeping your protective equipment, well, protective.

 “Paper, cloth and homemade masks are not the safest option.
 Multi-use masks that have not undergone UV sterilization after each individual use are not safe,” Penn says.
 “If your mask is filtered, be aware many airlines do not allow filter valve masks for air travel.
 The best way to ‘manage your mask’ is to have several masks, each individually packaged and deployable when required.
 Using many masks, one-time is a safer strategy than using one mask, many times.”

 So do you need a face mask filter?
 It wholly depends on the masks you work with on the daily and what is the right fit for your family and lifestyle.
-But, if you do end up picking up face mask filters, be sure to keep everything clean in order to not undermine your health-conscious work.
+The most important thing is making sure that your mask fits well and creates a seal around you rnose and mouth.
+But, if you do end up picking up face mask filters, be sure to keep everything clean and well-fitting in order to not undermine your health-conscious work.

 Before you go, check out the best kids face masks you (probably) won’t have to wrestle on to tiny faces: